-Suicide Bomber Kills 48 At Voting Center In Afghanistan
+Suicide Bomber Kills Dozens At Voting Center In Afghanistan

-In Afghanistan, a suicide bomber has killed at least 48 people registering to vote at a center in Kabul, according to a Public Health Ministry spokesperson.
-More than a hundred others have been injured.
-Afghan police say 21 women and five children are among the dead.
+In Afghanistan, a suicide bomber has killed at least 57 people registering to vote at a center in Kabul, according to a Public Health Ministry spokesperson.
+More than 100 others have been injured.
+Afghan police say 22 women and eight children are among the dead.

 Photos of the attack show a scene of chaos and terror in the country's capital - people strewn on the ground, personal documents abandoned, streets stained crimson with blood, vehicles damaged by the blast.
 The AP reports the bomb's vibration could be felt across the city, shattering windows miles away.
 Following the blast, abandoned victims' shoes were placed in a row, perhaps for people to claim afterwards.